 Types of DRAM

-There are mainly 5 types of DRAM:
+There are mainly 5 types of DRAM.

-- Asynchronous DRAM (ADRAM): The DRAM described above is the asynchronous type DRAM.
+- Asynchronous DRAM (ADRAM): The DRAM described above is the asynchronous type of DRAM.
 The timing of the memory device is controlled asynchronously.
 A specialized memory controller circuit generates the necessary control signals to control the timing.
 The CPU must take into account the delay in the response of the memory.

 - Synchronous DRAM (SDRAM): These RAM chips’ access speed is directly synchronized with the CPU’s clock.
 For this, the memory chips remain ready for operation when the CPU expects them to be ready.
 These memories operate at the CPU-memory bus without imposing wait states.
 SDRAM is commercially available as modules incorporating multiple SDRAM chips and forming the required capacity for the modules.

 - Double-Data-Rate SDRAM (DDR SDRAM): This faster version of SDRAM performs its operations on both edges of the clock signal; whereas a standard SDRAM performs its operations on the rising edge of the clock signal.
 Since they transfer data on both edges of the clock, the data transfer rate is doubled.
-To access the data at high rate, the memory cells are organized into two groups.
+To access the data at a high rate, the memory cells are organized into two groups.
 Each group is accessed separately.